-In this first simulation, the CES prediction is astonishingly accurate, undershooting the target by only one quarter of a percentage point (8.00 vs 7.73).
+Throughout this paper, we evaluate the accuracy of the CES model at matching the changes in domestic market share caused by a tariff imposed on a data-generating process given by random coefficients discrete choice with multi-product firms (BLP for short).1 In this first simulation, the CES prediction is astonishingly accurate, undershooting this target by only one quarter of a percentage point (8.00 vs 7.73).
 To understand this remarkable success, we proceed to a second set of simulations.
 Those are intended to investigate each of the methodological differences (errors) between the CES approximation and the BLP DGP.
 Trade economists typically estimate the CES as a constant price elasticity when BLP features own price elasticities that vary across firms.
 Within the single-market setup of the original data, we cannot easily estimate the CES parameter.
 A first change is therefore to augment the original model to consider multiple markets, each imposing import tariffs.
-Once we base the CES prediction on an estimated parameter rather than calibration, the central case performs a little less well but alternative settings are more robust.
-Another unsatisfying element of the first simulations is that the issue functional form of demand (logit vs CES) obscures the role of consumer heterogeneity in preferences over attributes.
-To remedy this, we include in our second set of simulations a mixed CES version of the original BLP data generating process.
-This DGP nests CES as a polar case so it clarifies the role of random coefficients as opposed to the functional form of demand.1
+Once we base the CES prediction on an estimated parameter rather than calibration, the central case performs a little less well, but alternative settings are more robust.

+The simulations evaluating the CES approximation of the random coefficients logit DGP do not contain CES as a limiting case as heterogeneity goes to zero.
+This makes it hard to determine the role of rich substitution because that change is confounded by the logit versus CES differences in demand curvature.
+To remedy this, we include in our second set of simulations a mixed CES version of the data generating process.
+By nesting homogeneous CES as a polar case, we can see clearly the extent that random coefficients undermines the CES approximation.2

-The main takeaway is that rich substitution is not nearly as pivotal in determining the performance of the CES approximation as is the amount of pass-through from tariffs into prices.
+The main takeaway is that pass-through from tariffs into prices is a first-order consideration for the success of the CES approximation.
 When CES gets pass-through (close to) right, it tends to hit the aggregate target accurately.
-But there is no guarantee, nor any universal fixes, when the approximation does not match pass-through patterns in the data.
-A related conclusion of those "dissection" simulations is that the CES success at approximating BLP in aggregate outcomes turns out to be a case of offsetting errors: assuming CES monopolistic competition, rather than logit oligopoly, overestimates the pass-through of tariffs into consumer prices.
+The CES success at approximating BLP in aggregate outcomes turns out to be a case of offsetting errors: assuming CES monopolistic competition, rather than logit oligopoly, overestimates the pass-through of tariffs into consumer prices.
 However, random coefficients on prices generates a selection effect that pushes in the opposite direction: As established in Nakamura and Zerom (2010), heterogeneous price sensitivity raises pass-through.
-In our context, when tariffs rise, the households who keep buying foreign varieties are the ones with low price responsiveness.
-This lowers the demand elasticity and increases the pass-through elasticity.
+In our context, when tariffs